gsl-lite/gsl-lite/README.md

-span<>: Allows creation of a sub span of the last n elements span<>: Allows creation of a sub span starting at a given offset span<>: Allows creation of a sub span starting at a given offset with a given length span<>: Allows forward iteration span<>: Allows const forward iteration span<>: Allows reverse iteration
+span<>: Allows creation of a sub span of the last n elements span<>: Allows creation of a sub span starting at a given offset span<>: Allows creation of a sub span starting at a given offset with a given length span<>: Allows creation of an empty sub span at full offset span<>: Allows creation of an empty sub span at full offset with zero length span<>: Allows forward iteration span<>: Allows const forward iteration span<>: Allows reverse iteration